kobbiebcm/the-calendar-effect/README.md

 # the-calendar-effect
-The Calendar Effect: DOW and MOY
+The Calendar Effect: Testing Its Presence in Selected Asia-Pacific Countries